“Where are you going to, my pretty maid? I’m going a milking sir, she said”

 Mix the flours, soda, salt and sugar together, and lightly rub in the butter until there are no detectable pieces.

-Transfer the dough into the lined tin and bake for 30–40 minutes, until it starts to brown on top and smell fragrant.
+Transfer the dough into the lined tin, and if following Irish tradition, cut a 1 or 2cm deep criss-cross into the dough, which helps the centre cook through.
+Bake for 30–40 minutes, until it starts to brown on top and smell fragrant.
 Cover the top with baking paper and continue cooking for 15 minutes, until the loaf sounds hollow when tapped and a skewer inserted into the centre comes out clean.